- Publication 907 - Introductory Material

 - Checking the status of an amended return.

 - The Taxpayer Advocate Service (TAS) Is Here To Help You

 Publication 907 (2018), Tax Highlights for Persons With Disabilities

 For the latest information about developments related to Pub.
 907, such as legislation enacted after this publication was published, go to IRS.gov/Pub907.

-2018 ABLE account changes on IRS.gov.
-This publication is for use in preparing your 2017 returns.
-For changes affecting your 2018 return (contribution limit increase and eligibility for the saver’s credit), go to IRS.gov/Pub907 for those updates.
+2019 ABLE account changes on IRS.gov.
+This publication is for use in preparing your 2018 returns.
+For changes affecting your 2019 return, such as the contribution limit, go to IRS.gov/Pub907 for those updates.

 An ABLE account.
 The Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014 (ABLE) was enacted to help blind or disabled people save money in a tax-favored ABLE account to maintain health, independence, and quality of life.
 Compare ABLE programs on the websites of state governments to see which program is best suited for you.
 See ABLE Account , later.